dandi/dandi-cli/DEVELOPMENT.md

   "temporarily" use another account etc.

 - `DANDI_LOG_LEVEL` -- set log level.
 By default `INFO`, should be an int (`10` - `DEBUG`).

+- `DANDI_CACHE_CLEAR` -- clear persistent cache before re-using.
+E.g., for
+  metadata cache we use only released portion of `dandi.__version__` as a token.
+  If handling of metadata has changed while developing, set this env var to have cache `clear()`ed before use.